The Origin of Gotham

 An American Vernacular

-During the first months of their collaboration, Hoefler and Frere-Jones discovered their mutual affection for this disappearing species of lettering.
-In 2000, a commission to design a signature sans serif for GQ afforded them the chance to explore the style, for which Frere-Jones undertook a massive study of building lettering in New York, starting with a charming but rarely examined sign for the Port Authority Bus Terminal.
-Though Frere-Jones wanted his drawings to exhibit the "mathematical reasoning of a draftsman" rather than the instincts of a type designer, he allowed Gotham to escape the grid wherever necessary, giving the design an affability usually missing from 'geometric' faces.
+In 2000, a commission to design a signature sans serif for GQ afforded us the chance to explore this style.
+We began with a long-bookmarked piece of public lettering on one of the city’s most mundane buildings: the Port Authority Bus Terminal on New York’s Eighth Avenue.
+With the goal of allowing our typeface to exhibit the mathematical reasoning of a draftsman, rather than the instincts of a typeface designer, we allowed Gotham to escape the grid wherever necessary, giving the design an affability usually missing from geometric faces.
 Unlike the signage upon which it was based, Gotham includes a lowercase, an italic, a full range of weights, and an extended range of widths: a Narrow, an Extra Narrow, and a Condensed.